 Are there benefits of offering your time for free?

 Yes!
 There are plenty of reasons besides the “feel good” and giving back aspects of philanthropy, which are huge, but if that was enough, everyone would already be doing it.
 If you are career-oriented, by getting involved you are having networking opportunities as well as great additions to your resume and LinkedIn profile.
 I do not always talk about what I do for a living when I am volunteering, but as there is often downtime at events, it comes up.
 On Friday, I was working with a man who helps small businesses set up systems (i.e. spreadsheets, financial, anything technological) and we chatted about business in between checking in cyclists.
 This also means we can also add “learn new things” to the list!
 As I mentioned above, if you are new to an area, it is a wonderful way to meet new people and put yourself out there.
 Now we’ll come full circle and remind ourselves of the importance of helping those who may need a hand and the karmic aspect of being the hand lender.

 What types of volunteering opportunities are out there?

 Countless.
-First think of what you want to be involved in…what you’re passionate about, what areas you want to make sure get help.
+First, think of what you want to be involved in…what you’re passionate about, what areas you want to make sure get help.
 Then google some of these passions and your city and organizations and local chapters will pop up.
-Fill out the volunteer form (sometimes it takes awhile to hear back) and go from there.
+Fill out the volunteer form (sometimes it takes a while to hear back) and go from there.
 There are so many areas where you can get involved.
-I enjoy being part of something with arts as well as something more social/heath related and I am an active alumni for my prep school.
+I enjoy being part of something with arts as well as something more social/health-related and I am an active alumnus for my prep school.
 I typically like to be part of three or so organizations as a regular participant and am currently looking to get involved with a veterans organization as well.
 Adam has worked with a dog rescue here in Austin and feeds the hungry once a week.
-Right there is pretty good feel for the spectrum of areas to help in.
+Right here is a pretty good feel for the spectrum of areas to help in.

 What do you do when you volunteer?